teye/zillinka/external-adapters/rhine_gauge/README.md

 Choose a "meaningful" date to request a gauge level:
 - Ensure the date chosen is not too far in the past as the api may no longer provide the corresponding gauge level.
 A date within the past two months should always work.
-- Make sure that the date is not in the future, and do not choose the actual date if noon (UTC +1) has not yet passed (as the gauge level will of course not yet be avalable!).
+- Make sure that the date is not in the future, and do not choose the actual date if noon (UTC +1 or +2 (day light saving time)) has not yet passed (as the gauge level will of course not yet be avalable!).

 ## Requirements
 The client needs to implement the callback to receive the data together with the date the pegel level was requested for from the oracle: